 - How to save a drawing in an earlier version of Illustrator.
 Click File > Save A Copy.
 Name the drawing and click the Save button.
 The Illustrator Options window will appear.
 At the top is a Version drop down list.
 You can pick an earlier version.

 - Files created in InDesign can’t be opened in a previous version unless they are saved in the InDesign markup language format (IDML).
-The saved file can only be opened with the immediately preceding version.
 To create an IDML file, click File, Export and pick the InDesign markup format.

 - If your images appear low-resolution and pixelated on the screen, this link describes possible reasons and solutions.